 Posted on March 20th, 2019 by Kirk McElhearn

 Spring is in the air.
-You can tell because the birds are starting to chirp, the days are getting longer, and you just set your clock ahead.
-Or was it back...?
+You can tell because the birds are starting to chirp, the days are getting longer, and you’ve set your clock ahead.

-When spring comes, something deep inside us prods us to clean things out.
-Our home, our garage, our basement, and so why not our Macs?
-We accumulate clutter in the colder, darker months, and with more light and warmer weather, it's a good time to take stock of things and decide what you need to keep, and what you can toss.
+Whenever spring comes, something deep inside us prods us to clean things out.
+Our home, our garage, our basement… so why not our Macs?
+We accumulate clutter in the colder, darker months, and with more light and warmer weather, it’s a good time to take stock of things and decide what you need to keep, and what you can toss.